jasonribble/cardano-recipe/README.md

 POOL_NAME="test"
 ```

-Restart the node and confirm that it is in fact a CORE
+Restart the node and confirm that it is in fact a CORE.
+It may take a little bit of time to sync for it to say "core".

 *The CERTIFICATIONS and KES need to be rotated (once/ ~90 days); In order to do that you must go to: CNTOOLS - POOL - ROTATE; after this operation restart your Producer and now in gliveview you should see the new KES expiration date.*

-Step X - Securing Files
+***Congratulations.
+You have create a block producer on the Cardano blockchain***

+## Future Steps

+- Setting up Monitoring (Prometheus + Grafana + Node Exporter)
+- Rotating the operation certs

-## Currect Problem:
+## Optional Steps

+- Setting up 2FA PAM module for SSHing into the servers

 ## Resource Credit